-This subtitle establishes a lottery to be operated by the Commonwealth to produce revenue consonant with the probity of the Commonwealth and the general welfare of its people, to be used for the public purpose as provided in Article X, Section 7-A of the Constitution of Virginia.
+7367 This subtitle establishes a lottery to be operated by the Commonwealth to produce revenue consonant

-As used in this subtitle, unless the context requires a different meaning:

-"Board" means the Virginia Lottery Board established by this subtitle.

-"Department" means the independent agency responsible for the administration of the Virginia Lottery pursuant to this subtitle.

-"Director" means the Director of the Virginia Lottery.

-"Lottery" or "state lottery" means the lottery or lotteries established and operated pursuant to this subtitle.

-"Ticket courier service" means a third-party service operated for the purpose of purchasing Virginia Lottery tickets on behalf of individuals located within or outside of the Commonwealth and delivering or transmitting such tickets, or electronic images thereof, to such individuals as a business-for-profit delivery service.

-§ 29.5-703.
-Virginia Lottery established.

-Notwithstanding the provisions of Article 1 (§ 18.2-325 et seq.) of Chapter 8 of Title 18.2 or any other provision of law, there is hereby established as an independent agency of the Commonwealth, exclusive of the legislative, executive, or judicial branches of government, the Virginia Lottery, which shall include a Director and a Virginia Lottery Board for the purpose of operating a state lottery.

-§ 29.5-704.
-Membership of Board; appointment; terms; vacancies; removal; expenses.
+- 7368 with the probity of the Commonwealth and the general welfare of its people, to be used for the public purpose - 7369 as provided in Article X, Section 7-A of the Constitution of Virginia. - 7370 § 29.5-702.
+Definitions. - 7371 As used in this subtitle, unless the context requires a different meaning: - "Board" means the Virginia Lottery Board established by this subtitle. - "Department" means the independent agency responsible for the administration of the Virginia Lottery - 7374 pursuant to this subtitle. - 7375 "Director" means the Director of the Virginia Lottery. - 7376 "Lottery" or "state lottery" means the lottery or lotteries established and operated pursuant to this - 7377 subtitle. - 7378 "Ticket courier service" means a third-party service operated for the purpose of purchasing Virginia - 7379 Lottery tickets on behalf of individuals located within or outside of the Commonwealth and delivering or - 7380 transmitting such tickets, or electronic images thereof, to such individuals as a business-for-profit delivery - 7381 service. - 7382 § 29.5-703.
+Virginia Lottery established. - 7383 Notwithstanding the provisions of Article 1 (§ 18.2-325 et seq.) of Chapter 8 of Title 18.2 or any other - 7384 provision of law, there is hereby established as an independent agency of the Commonwealth, exclusive of the - 7385 legislative, executive, or judicial branches of government, the Virginia Lottery, which shall include a - 7386 Director and a Virginia Lottery Board for the purpose of operating a state lottery. - 7387 § 29.5-704.
+Membership of Board; appointment; terms; vacancies; removal; expenses. - 7388 A. The Board shall consist of five members, all of whom shall be citizens and residents of the - 7389 Commonwealth and all of whom shall be appointed by and serve at the pleasure of the Governor, subject to - 7390 confirmation by a majority of the members elected to each house of the General Assembly if in session when - 7391 the appointment is made, and if not in session, then at its next succeeding session.
+Prior to the appointment of - 7392 any Board members, the Governor shall consider the political affiliation and the geographic residence of the - 7393 Board members.
+The members shall be appointed for terms of five years.
+The members shall annually elect - 7394 one member as chairman of the Board. - 7395 B. Any vacancy on the Board occurring for any reason other than the expiration of a term shall be filled - 7396 for the unexpired term in the same manner as the original term.